JuliaLang/julia/stdlib/TOML/docs/src/index.md

 [...]
 ```

-If you want your TOML data to be parsed into a non-standard dictionary, such as an [OrderedDict](https://juliacollections.github.io/OrderedCollections.jl/latest/ordered_containers.html) from [OrderedCollections](https://juliapackages.com/p/orderedcollections), you can specify any dictionary type, as long as it is `<: AbstractDict{String, Any}`, i.e. as long as the keys are of type `String`, and the values are of type `Any`:
+If you want your TOML data to be parsed into a non-standard dictionary, such as an [OrderedDict](https://juliacollections.github.io/OrderedCollections.jl/latest/ordered_containers.html) from [OrderedCollections](https://juliapackages.com/p/orderedcollections), you can specify any dictionary type via the `dicttype` keyword argument, as long as it is `<: AbstractDict{String, Any}`, i.e. as long as the keys are of type `String`, and the values are of type `Any`:

 ```jldoctest
 julia> using TOML